slgrobotics/robots_bringup/Docs/miniPRO/README.md

 - the code works for my miniPRO with _original firmware_.
 Yours could be with "_safety upgrade_" and might not work.
 I haven't tested that.
 - not all miniPRO models had remote control feature.
 - while I set a pairing code when I bought the miniPRO, this program doesn't need it and connects fine without it.
 - original XBox 340 joystick code misinterpreted joystick events, so that turns were handled by triggers.
-I fixed that in my fork.
+I fixed that in my fork, the miniPRO is now controlled by _left thumbstick_ only.
 - the code sends commands, but doesn't read BT stream.
 The program (*t_minipro*) hangs after several minutes driving.
 - the included _bluez_ code is old, but seems to work fine.
 If it ain't broken, don't fix it.
 - there is also _gattclient_ program there (part of _lib/bluez_), I have to investigate it later: